johnmalbert/EventPlanner/README.md

 Once MySQL is installed, here's what you will need to run to connect to your database:

-1. Create an appsettings.json folder on the project level of the application.
+1. Create an appsettings.json file on the project level of the application.
 2. In appsettings.json, enter the following code, substituting your password, port (commonly 3306), and database name

 ```